Warning

 The request for a vote should be recorded in the minutes of the meeting, along with which members called for the vote and seconded it.
 The final decision should also be recorded in the minutes, including how many votes were positive and negative.

-In the case where a remote procedure is invoked, the Chair of the SG, or the Secretary on behalf of the Chair, will circulate an email to members.
-The content of this message should review the circumstances surrounding the point to be addressed remotely (including background on the issue), a summary of discussions to date, and any relevant references to minutes or other records IMAS 01.10 Second Edition (Amendment 10, October 2021) 16 of discussion (these should be attached to the message for easy reference of the members).
-The issue to be decided should also be clearly and succinctly summarised in the email, including the deadline for submitting a vote.
+In the case where a remote procedure is invoked, the chair of the SG, or the secretary on behalf of the chair, will circulate an email to members.
+The content of this message should review the circumstances surrounding the point to be addressed remotely (including background on the issue), a summary of discussions to date, and any relevant references to minutes or other records of discussion (these should be attached to the message for easy reference of the members).
+The issue to be decided should also be clearly and succinctly summarized in the email, including the deadline for submitting a vote.
 Members should be reminded that a silence procedure (see below) will prevail should they not cast their vote before the indicated deadline.

 Silence Procedure